k21971/EvilHack/README.md

 For Linux (TL;DR version):
 - Dependencies needed: `make` `gcc` `gdb` `flex` `bison` `libncurses-dev`
 - From the desired directory, `git clone https://github.com/k21971/EvilHack.git`
-- Navigate to the `sys/unix` folder, then `./setup.sh hints/linux-debug`
+- Navigate to the `sys/unix` folder, then `./setup.sh hints/linux` or
+  `./setup.sh hints/linux-debug` depending on what you intend to do

+  Using the standard `linux` hints file assumes running as a normal user, and game folders and files will reside in `/home/$USER` based on the account used.
+  Invoking `sudo` should not be necessary

+  Using the `linux-debug` hints file assumes installing as root, and includes extra CFLAGS for debugging in a development scenario

-  (edit the install paths in the hints file to your liking)
+  With either hints file, edit the install paths to your liking
 - Navigate back to the root EvilHack folder, and `make all && make install`
 - Execute the `evilhack` binary
+- In the home directory of the account used to install EvilHack, create your rc config file - `touch .evilhackrc` and then edit as necessary